plenigo/plenigo.github.io/pages/custom_integration/includes/products.md

 ### Check if an user has bought a product

-To query if an user has bought a product, you must be logged in with plenigo, once you have done this you will have a cookie that contains encrypted data of the user, once you have this.
+To query if an user has bought a product, you must be logged in with Frisbii Media, once you have done this you will have a cookie that contains encrypted data of the user, once you have this.
 The only thing you have to do is pass the product id and the cookie header to a service method, examples are provided below.

 #### Implementation with SDKs